f you use Excel to model businesses, business processes, or

 The market position of Living Rooms Only is that by concentrating on Living Rooms, the company can maintain stock in-depth, so that customers can receive delivery of whatever they want when they want it.
 "Stock-outs" are to be avoided — they create unhappy customers.
 On the other hand, to control costs, you don't want to carry more stock than you actually require.
 So it's important to know how much stock you need.

 Directly below this range, in a 1x8 range, enter a single array formula that computes the cost per quarter of buying this inventory.
-You'll need to use the Excel worksheet function mmult.
+You’ll need to use the Excel worksheet function mmult.
+Your result should be a single 4x8 range.

 In part (e) you computed the excess trailer loads acquired in each quarter.
-To find out their cumulative effect, we need to make a running sum of the excess.
+To determine their cumulative effect, we need to make a running sum of the excess.
 Create a 3x8 range called CumMarginLoadsAnalysis, which contains the running sum, row by row, of MarginLoadsAnalysis.
-This shows the accumulation in inventory of the fractional trailer loads that you had to buy to meet the vendor's requirements.
+This shows the accumulation in inventory of the fractional trailer loads that you had to buy to meet the vendor’s requirements.

 Directly below this range, in a 1x8 range, enter a single array formula that computes the dollar value accumulated by buying this extra inventory.
-You'll need to use the Excel worksheet function mmult.
+You’ll need to use the Excel worksheet function mmult.
+Your result should be a single 4x8 range.

 In part (f) you found the cumulative excess trailer loads you had in stock.
 Now, realizing that when the excess stock of any item in any quarter is at least one trailer, you want to figure out whether or not any of this excess can be used to reduce the orders you place with MegaCouch.
 Create a 3x8 range called CumAvoidableTrailers, which contains the numbers of trailer loads of each item in each quarter that you don't actually have to order, because they've accumulated in your inventory.
 Another way to understand this is that this range measures, for each item and in each quarter, the integer number of trailer loads that have accumulated in your inventory.

 Directly below this range, in a 1x8 range, enter a single array formula that computes the accumulated cost of this inventory.
-You'll need to use the Excel worksheet function mmult.
+You’ll need to use the Excel worksheet function mmult.
+Your result should be a single 4x8 range.

-Now you're curious as to how much you save by doing this.
+Now you’re curious as to how much you save by doing this.
 Create a 1x8 range that shows the ratio of the cost of the CumAvoidableTrailers to the cost of the planned purchases you calculated in part (d).
 Express this as a percentage.
 Note that when average sales are constant, this percentage increases with time.
+Your result should be a single 1x8 range.

 Create a 3x8 range called AvoidableTrailersAnalysis that shows, for each quarter, a plan for drawing down inventory in units of whole trailers such that the accumulation in (g) never gets larger than 1 trailer load.
 This is, in effect, the number of excess trailer loads you have in inventory, and therefore do not have to order in that quarter.
 Hint: you can do this by computing the running difference of your answer to (g).

 Below this range, in a 1x8 range, enter a single array formula that computes the cost per quarter of buying this inventory.
-You'll need to use the Excel worksheet function mmult.
+You’ll need to use the Excel worksheet function mmult.
 This amount represents the value available to you if you choose to draw down inventory rather than order yet more goods.
+Your result should be a single 4x8 range.

 Create a 3x8 range called ProjectedLoadsAnalysis which shows your actual order schedule, assuming that you use the result of (i) to draw down inventory and avoid placing orders when you can.
 Below this range, in a 1x8 range, enter a single array formula that computes the cost per quarter of buying this inventory.
-You'll need to use the Excel worksheet function mmult.
+You’ll need to use the Excel worksheet function mmult.
+Your result should be a single 4x8 range.

-Last Modified: Wednesday, 22-Oct-2008 05:31:20 EDT
+Last Modified: Wednesday, 27-Apr-2016 04:15:26 EDT